bpichon0/Scripts_drylands_shift/README.md

 Each site can be in one of $N+2$ states: colonized by the plant $i$ ($+_i$), with a fertile soil ($0$) or in a degraded soil state ($-$).
 The transitions between the different states are probabilistic and depend on the local neighborhood of a focal site (*e.g.* the local vegetation density) and the trait of the plants (Fig. 1a).

+Each plant species $i$ is characterized by a strategy modelled as a position $\psi_i$ along the competitivity <-> stress-tolerance trade-off.
+This strategy determines whether the species $i$ facilitates its local environment as well as its tolerance to competition and abiotic stress (*e.g.,* aridity).

 ### A toy example